satya643/satya643/README.md

 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️

-● 📍 I live in Noida, India
+●📍I live in Noida, India
 ● I am currently working with technologies based on Javascript such as ReactJS, NextJS, NodeJS.
 ● I usually work with design systems and UI-component-based React projects and create complex and beautiful components.
 ● I do Product Design, Frontend Development, UI Engineering, Design Systems Engineering, and other design-related tasks.